MuyePan/QtCreatorRemoteDebugOnRpi/README.md

 You need to replace **localhost:10.0** with what you got in above ssh session.
 ![image](https://github.com/MuyePan/QtCreatorRemoteDebugOnRpi/assets/136073506/54e28040-fabd-41b0-8179-a4df4b629504)

-At this point, you can debug the program.
+At this point, you can debug the application.

 On **Edit** select **Preference**.
 Then goto **Debugger** select **GDB**.
 Uncheck **Use Automatic Symbol Cache**.
 In **Additional Startup Commands** append following code.
 ```